There are over 600 million blogs on the web. And more than six million blog posts are published daily.

 Just like there are several skins/wallpapers available to change the look and feel of your smartphone or computer, there are thousands of WordPress themes available to pick for your blog or website.

 To install a new WordPress theme, click Appearance > Theme from the left menu in your WordPress dashboard.
 On the Themes window, click the Add New button.

 On the Add Themes window, you’ll see thousands of free themes you can choose from to install for your blog or website.
-You can also preview a theme before installing, and use the search box to find a theme you are familiar with.
+You can also preview a theme before installing it, and use the search box to find a theme you are familiar with.

 I have personally used both Astra and GeneratePress.
-So you can search or scroll down to any of them and click Install.
+So I can vouch for them.
+To install either of them, you can search or scroll down to it and click Install.